locomotivecms/engine/README.md

 Pro tip: A good place to start looking for files to change are:

-engine/app/assets/images/locomotive/  (Delete and reupload imaages but keep the names the same!)
+engine/app/assets/images/locomotive/  (Delete and reupload images but keep the names the same!)

 and